chlehdwon/RDB2G-Bench/docs/source/030/micro_action.rst

 Micro Actions
 =============

-This module defines the core micro actions used by all optimization algorithms for graph construction.
+This module defines the core micro actions used by all optimization algorithms for RDB-to-Graph modeling search.
-These atomic operations enable systematic exploration of the graph construction space by transforming one valid configuration into another.
+These atomic operations enable systematic exploration of the graph model space by transforming one valid graph model into another.

 How it Works
 ------------

-Micro actions represent atomic operations for transforming graph constructions:
+Micro actions represent atomic operations for transforming graph models:

 1. **add_fk_pk_edge**: Add foreign key-primary key edge between tables
 2. **remove_fk_pk_edge**: Remove foreign key-primary key edge between tables
 3. **convert_row_to_edge**: Convert row representation to edge representation
 4. **convert_edge_to_row**: Convert edge representation to row representation

-Each action transforms the current graph construction (edge set) to a new valid graph construction, enabling systematic exploration of the graph construction space.
+Each action transforms the current graph model (edge set) to a new valid graph model, enabling systematic exploration of the graph model space.

 Micro Action Set
 ----------------